TOAST-DOCS/GameAnvil/en/server-3-implementation.md

     }

     /**
-     * node가 pause될 때 node가 관리하고 있는 유저에게 호출되는 콜백
-     *
+     * A callback that is called to the user when node is paused *
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber */
-     */
     @Override
     public void onPause() throws SuspendExecution {
     }

     /**
-     * node가 resume될 때 node가 관리하고 있는 유저에게 호출되는 콜백
-     *
+     * A callback that is called to the user when node is resumed *
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onResume() throws SuspendExecution {
     }

     /**
-     * 유저가 logout 시 호출되는 콜백
-     *
+     * A callback that is called when the user logs out *
-     * @param payload    클라이언트로부터 전달받은 페이로드
+     * @param payload    The payload received from the client
-     * @param outPayload 클라이언트로 전달할 페이로드
+     * @param outPayload The payload to pass to the client
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onLogout(final Payload payload, Payload outPayload) throws SuspendExecution {
     }

     /**
-     * 유저가 로그아웃 가능한지 확인하는 콜백.
+     * A callback that is used to check if the user can log out.
      *
-     * @return boolean type으로 반환: false일 경우 로그아웃이 안되며 이 후에 주기적으로 다시 확인을 한다. : true일 경우 유저는 로그아웃이 된다.
+     * Returns to @return boolean type: If false, logout fails and it is checked later at an interval: If true, the user is logged out.
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public boolean canLogout() throws SuspendExecution {
     }

     /**
-     * 클라이언트에서 룸 매이메이킹를 요청했을 경우 발생하는 콜백
-     *
+     * A callback that occurs when room matchmaking is requested from the client *
-     * @param roomType 매칭되는 룸의 타입
+     * @param roomType The type of matched room
-     * @param payload  클라이언트로부터 전달받은 페이로드
+     * @param payload  The payload received from the client
-     * @return 매칭된 룸의 정보 반환, null을 반환할시 클라이언트의 요청 옵션에 따라 새로운 룸이 생성될 수도 있고 실패 처리될 수도 있음
+     * @return Returns the information of the matched room, if it returns null, a new room can be created or processed as failure according to the client's request option
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public MatchRoomResult onMatchRoom(final String roomType,